lilanpei/Continual-Calibration/README.md

 This repository provides code for the experiments done in the paper [Calibration of Continual Learning Models](https://arxiv.org/abs/2404.07817).

+## About
+This repository presents the first empirical study of calibration approaches in CL, demonstrating that CL strategies do not inherently produce calibrated models.
+To address this issue, we propose a continual calibration approach that enhances the performance of post-processing calibration methods across various benchmarks and CL strategies.
+While CL does not necessarily require perfect predictive models, it can benefit from reliable ones.
+We believe our study on continual calibration represents a crucial step in this direction.

 ## Citation
 ```
 @misc{liCalibrationContinualLearning2024,